Techtonica/curriculum/learning-to-learn/learning-to-learn.md

 ### Check for Understanding

-Participants write a self-reflective journal entry covering: 1) What they learned about themselves, 2) What from this lesson they felt challeneged by, 3) What from this lesson they want to practice.
+Participants write a self-reflective journal entry covering:
+1. What they learned about themselves
+1. What from this lesson they felt challeneged by
+1. What from this lesson they want to practice.